amrreda1995/recyclerview-builder/README.md

   * Clone the repo using `git clone https://github.com/amrreda1995/recyclerview-builder.git`
   * Navigate to the cloned folder
-  * Open in in the android studio
+  * Open it in the android studio
   * Build and run to see it in action (It also includes multiple view items if you want to expirement around with it!)

 ## About RecyclerViewBuilder